yugal-kishore/made-template/project/project-plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

-1. Python 3
+1. Python3
 2. Pandas
 3. numpy
-4. Seaborn
+4. sqlite3
-5. Matplotlib
+5. KaggleApi